Fifth Round: Matt's Response, Part A

 Matt5: Why should you assume them false?
-The odds of a particular individual winning the lottery, are extraordinarily slim.
+The odds of a particular individual winning the lottery are extraordinarily slim.
 Yet when it happens, you easily believe it.
 Do you denying individuals one because the extraordinary claim of having won requires extraordinary evidence?
-Is you watching TV and extraordinary event?
-Is watching the newscaster say an individual won also on extraordinary event?
-I quote this from an article of mine on CARM, "Requiring extraordinary evidence for extraordinary claims sounds good on the surface.
+Is your watching TV an extraordinary event?
+Is watching the newscaster say that an individual won also an extraordinary event?
+I quote this from an article of mine on CARM: "Requiring extraordinary evidence for extraordinary claims sounds good on the surface.
 But, it is subjective.
 The fact is that a person's presuppositions strongly affect how and to what degree the statement is applied.
 For an atheist the extraordinary evidence would have to be "exceptionally" extraordinary in order to overcome his atheistic presuppositional base.
 This is why the atheist must require "extraordinary evidence."
 It enables him to retain his position should the extraordinary level of the evidence not be met.
 Therefore, requiring extraordinary evidence effectively stacks the deck against the claim."

 Chad5: I do not see any moral consequences to this principle, although you may differ.

 >reading too much into it, but I propose that as an atheist,